-The element of communication are fundamental components that collectively contribute to the success and effectiveness of the communication process.
-Each element fulfils a distinctive and crucial role in enabling the transfer of information among individuals or groups.
-Here is the importance of these element:
+The elements of communication are fundamental components that collectively contribute to the success and effectiveness of the communication process.
+Each element fulfills a distinctive and crucial role in enabling the transfer of information among individuals or groups.
+Here is the importance of these elements:

-1.EFFECTIVE MESSAGE DELIVERY:
+1. Effective message delivery: